Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 ---

 # 🌱 Beginner Level

-In this section, we cover the basics of Python, ideal for those just starting their programming journey.
+In this section, we cover the basics of Python, which is ideal for those just starting their programming journey.
 You'll explore:

 * 🔤 Basic Syntax: Understand Python's simple and intuitive syntax.
-* 📋 Data Types: Get familiar with integers, strings, lists, and more.
+* 📋 Data Types: Understand integers, strings, lists, and more.
 * ➗ Basic Operations: Learn arithmetic operations, string manipulations, and list handling.
 * 🔄 Control Structures: Master loops, conditionals, and basic flow control.
 * 🛠️ Simple Functions: Start writing your functions to organize and reuse code.

-This level is designed to build a strong foundation, ensuring you're well-prepared to move on to more advanced topics.
+This level builds a strong foundation, ensuring you're well-prepared to move on to more advanced topics.

 ## 1. What is Python?